Folding long-sleeved shirts is very similar to folding your other shirts with the exception that we need to take care of the long sleeves as well.

 I have a huge guide on how to fold all your clothes like this that you can check out next if you like this style.

-- Fold in both arms to the oposite end so that the second one you fold overlap the first.
+2. Fold both arms to the opposite end so that the second one you fold overlaps the first.

-- Flip the bottom of your shirt inside out and pull it up 3-5 inches (amount depend on the size and thickness)
+3. Flip the bottom of your shirt inside out and pull it up 3-5 inches (the amount depend on the size and thickness)

-- From both sides, fold the shirt in 1/4 of the shirts total width so that they meet in the middle.
+4. From both sides, fold the shirt in 1/4 of the shirt’s total width so that the edges of the shoulders meet in the middle.

 Tip: Stick your thumbs inside the edes of the roll to adjust the roll to make it look neat.